amazoneo-la/amazoneo-la.github.io/_pages/about.md

                                  AQN2MQTGMfp7c2TDyZQXTwdfWG4ENduRf3

-The NEO Council provides support to the community, in the form of NEO rewards, which are redistributed  according to the interests of the AmazoNeo Comittee. #(https://github.com/amazoneo-la/governance).
+The NEO Foundation may provide support to the community, in the form of NEO rewards, which are redistributed  according to the interests of the AmazoNeo Colaborators, Ambassadors and Committee. [https://github.com/amazoneo-la/governance](https://github.com/amazoneo-la/governance) (Unders discussions).

 ## Follow us on